 CreditCards.com reports that this initiative has resulted in 855 million chip cards issued to American consumers, representing 85 percent of credit cards and 60 percent of debit cards issued by the end of July 2017.
 Though the number of businesses accepting chip-based credit and debit cards continues to grow, some businesses, including many small merchants, are still hesitant about adopting this technology.

-To help you better understand EMV – and what it means for your business — here's a quick primer on EMV standards and expert advice specifically for small business owners.
+To help you better understand the current state of EMV – and what it means for your business moving forward – here's an overview of its standards and expert advice for small business owners.

 What is EMV?

-Since individual organizations can only do so much to halt cybercriminals, the credit card payments industry has instituted EMV policies to fight credit card fraud.
-The government has also stepped in to lead a nationwide effort to better protect consumers.
+Since individual organizations can only do so much to stop cybercriminals, the credit card payments industry instituted EMV policies to fight credit card fraud.
+The government also stepped in to lead a nationwide effort to better protect consumers.
 In October 2014, President Obama issued an executive order to implement enhanced security measures for consumer finances.
-Part of this order, which is detailed in a White House fact sheet, requires payment card issuers to embed cards with more-secure EMV microchip technology by October 2015.
+Part of this order, which is detailed in a White House fact sheet, required payment card issuers to embed cards with secure EMV microchip technology by October 2015.